Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 scikit-learn maintains both CPU and CUDA C kernels.
-Simply porting all C code to CUDA is also out of question: there is user demand across single- and multi-core CPU compute, CUDA, and other types of hardware accelerators, such as ROCm or TPU---and the hardware landscape itself changes rapidly.
+Simply porting all C code to CUDA is also out of question: there is user demand across single- and multi-core CPU compute, CUDA, and other types of hardware accelerators, such as ROCm or TPU--and the hardware landscape itself changes rapidly.

-In this work, we report on an experiment, where we take a SciPy object, [`RBFInterpolator`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.RBFInterpolator.html) from `scipy.interpolate`, which is backed by a dedicated C extension, extend it to support multicore CPUs and CUDA GPUs via Array API, and evaluate it for performance and maintainability across several array backends and compute types.
+In this work, we report on an experiment where we take a SciPy object, [`RBFInterpolator`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.RBFInterpolator.html) from `scipy.interpolate`, which is backed by a dedicated C extension, extend it to support multicore CPUs and CUDA GPUs via Array API, and evaluate it for performance and maintainability across several array backends and compute types.
 We also consider an additional dimension: in addition to the classic ahead-of-time compilation (AOT) in C, we compare with generating kernels on the fly via just-in-time compilation (JIT).
-Note that JIT technologies are backend-specific, and are much less mature than AOT technologies.
-In this work, we report on using `torch.compile`, `jax.jit` and `numba`.
+Note that JIT technologies are backend-specific and are much less mature than AOT technologies.
+In this work, we report on using `torch.compile`, `jax.jit`, and `numba`.
 Depending on hardware and software tech stack, we find non-trivial performance differentials, with speedups of more than an order of magnitude to significant slow-downs.